miaisakovic/selenium-projects/README.md

 # Selenium Projects
 A collection of the following automation projects developed with Selenium:
-1. Gather the top three travel options for going from Kitchener GO to Union Station GO at 5 pm the next day
+1. Gather the top three travel options for going from Kitchener GO to Union Station GO at 5 pm the next day (Since GO Transit's website has been updated, this project is no longer functional)
 2. Upload a new profile picture on Instagram
 3. Download the latest UWaterloo Math News Article